 With its year-round sunshine and wide range of outdoor activity options, Los Angeles is the perfect travel destination.
 And if you’re looking for warm weather plus plenty of opportunities for social distancing, then look no further: LA has all that and more!

 If you’re thinking about visiting LA during covid, you may be wondering what there is to do in LA right now.
 While there are still pandemic-related restrictions in place in the city, you’ll find that there are lots of things that are open as well.
 There are still so many safe things to do in LA right now, from those iconic experiences to outdoor adventures, and more.

 Hit the beach

-While the rest of the country experiences snow days, Los Angeles has beach days.
+While the rest of the country experiences snow days and heat waves, Los Angeles has beach days.
 With the coast’s consistently pleasant temps, it’s always the perfect time to soak up the sun and relax at one of LA’s famous beaches.
 Just know that the water temps are freezing cold, and remember to bring a sweater as it might get breezy!